Keto Spatchcock Chicken is a fast and delicious way to cook a whole chicken in half the time.

 - 2 teaspoons of sea salt

 - ½ cup white wine

-- 1/3 cup of Sriracha mustard (substitute with brown mustard and 1 tablespoon of Sriracha sauce)
+- 1/2 cup of Sriracha mustard (you can substitute by mixing 1/3 cup of brown mustard with 2 tablespoon of Sriracha sauce)

 - To spatchcock your chicken place the whole bird breast side down, you want the legs facing you.